PayPal says makes $1 billion in small-business loans in first two years

 | LAS VEGAS

-LAS VEGAS PayPal Holdings Inc (PYPL.O), the online payment processor, said on Tuesday its small-business lending programme has processed $1 billion (0.65 million pounds) in loans in the first two years of its launch and more than doubled loan growth in that span.
+LAS VEGAS PayPal Holdings Inc (PYPL.O), the online payment processor, said on Tuesday its small-business lending program has processed $1 billion in loans in the first two years of its launch and more than doubled loan growth in that span.

 PayPal separated from eBay earlier this year, and Chief Executive Officer Dan Schulman has stated he is looking to use PayPal's size to offer affordable financial services widely.